New Zealand Sea Cadet Corps: Officers and Supplementary Staff

 Adult members can serve in two capacities: commissioned officers or Supplementary Staff.
 Officers are commissioned into the New Zealand Cadet Forces, with the post-nominal letters NZCF, at the rank of second lieutenant, and can be promoted to lieutenant, captain or major after completing the necessary training and service.

 In 2014 the organisation introduced a new position of National Support Officer (NSO).
 This position was designed to place a New Zealand Cadet Force Officer at high level of influence within HQNZCF, which traditionally had his position had been solely occupied by New Zealand Defence Force Personnel.
 In 2016 with the adoption of the continental staff system the position was renamed to Assistant Commandant.
-If he or she is an NZCC officer, as opposed to an ATC or SCC officer, they will hold the rank of Lieutenant Colonel.
+NZCC officers, as opposed to an ATC or SCC officers, hold the rank of lieutenant colonel.

 Officers are unpaid volunteers, therefore they receive no pay for routine parades and unit activities.
 They are paid when attending training courses run by the New Zealand Defence Force.

 Supplementary Staff or SS for short, are civilians who help train cadets.
 They do not wear uniform, but they are generally treated similarly to officers by cadets.
 Members of the NZDF are occasionally attached to cadet units to assist in conducting training.
 This is normally because they know a cadet/officer in that unit, or if they have a particular interest in cadet forces.
 They are addressed as "Instructor" or by cadets choice, "Sir" or "Ma'am".